eparlato/christmas-lights-kata/christmas-lights-backlog.md

 Write a command sequence with 1 command.
 The command is from light at pos {0, 0} to light at pos {0, 0}.
 The command is 'ON'.
 Send the command sequence to the application, verify that the light status at pos [0, 0] is ON.

+Pomodoro used : XXX

 ### GOAL 2: app with lights version 1

+Manage the TOGGLE case.
+Do I need a new object to deal with different command types?
+Implement ON/OFF command cases.
+Send a command on several lights, suchs as TOGGLE 0,0 -> 2,2.
+Send a sequence of commands, each command on several lights.

 ### GOAL 3: app with lights version 2